-- Video [mov, mp4, m4v, avi, wmv, flv, mpg or mpeg]
+- Video (mov, mp4, m4v, avi, wmv, flv, mpg, or mpeg)

 - Documents (.pdf, .docx, .xlsx, .pptx)

-- URL (website address)
+- URLs (website addresses)

-Here's how to load content to a hotspot:
+To add content to a hotspot:

-- Select ‘Add content’ from the menu above the showcase and choose the type of content you wish to add to the hotspot.
+- Select Add content from the menu above the showcase and choose the type of content you wish to add to the hotspot.

-- Click ‘Done’ to confirm, or the minus button to ‘Remove’ and change the content again.
+- Click Done to confirm, or the minus button to remove and change the content again.

-Linking URLs that aren't websites
+Linking to URLs that aren't websites

-To do this, put "mailto:" before the address in the URL field.
-This is with no spaces & capitals.
-So if the email address is firstname.lastname@example.org, then you'd put mailto:email@example.com like in the image.
+To do this, put "mailto:" before the address in the URL field (no spaces or capitals, please!).
+So if the email address is firstname.lastname@example.org, then you'd put "mailto:email@example.com" in the URL field.

 Links to other apps